iossifovlab/denovoInHighAndLowRiskPaper/README.md

 | **Table 5**               | resTab-intronicPeripheral.txt | tabIntronicPeripheral.py inter-coding_intronic |
 | **Supplementary Table 1** | resTab-intronicPeripheral.txt | tabIntronicPeripheral.py peripheral            |

-All but the resTab-LGDsAndCnvs.txt have very similar formats.
+All but the **resTab-LGDsAndCnvs.txt** have very similar formats.
 Each row shows the results of comparing the two groups of children (referred to as affected and unaffected children) for a *subject* variant class using a *normalization* variant class.
 The first columns in each intermediate file define the two groups of children and the variant types used.
 The following columns show the results of the comparison:

-  * Cu, Su, Nu, Ca, Sa, and Na show the number of children (Cx) in the affected (a) and unaffected (u) groups, the number of subject class variants (Sx) in the two groups, and the number of normalization class variants (Nx) in the two groups;
+  * Cu, Su, Nu, Ca, Sa, and Na show the number of children (Cx) in the affected (a) and unaffected (u) groups, the number of subject class variants (Sx), and the number of normalization class variants (Nx) in the two groups;

-  * RSa	shows the rate of the subject class variant per affected child;
+  * RSa	shows the rate of the subject variant class per affected child;

   * ESa	shows the expected number of subjects class variants in the affect children if the subject class was unrelated to the diagnosis;